brct-james/guild-golems/README.md

 - Added leaderboards endpoints (not being generated and cached yet)
 - - `GET .../leaderboards` list leaderboards
 - - `GET .../leaderboards/{board}` get leaderboard rankings
+- Added users endpoint and lists of unique, active, etc. users
+- - `GET .../users`
+- - Implemented `metrics` package to handle these and other metrics
+- Split timecalc functions into their own package

 ### v0.0.1